anhvir/trial/README.md

 ### Using multiple files
 Of course I could put all needed functions inside `main.c`.
-But how about putting all tools for creating arrays is one .c file, and creating `search()` in another file?
+But how about placing all tools for creating arrays is one .c file, and creating `search()` in another file?
 Wow, it would be a good idea: next time, whenever I want to use these tools again in a new project, I just need to copy these files into the new project folder.